 The Roman women accented the eyes with the help of kohl, also called the cauldron, which was made and is to this day from ash and soot.
 This dye appeared in Rome thanks to the Egyptians and is used in the Middle East and Turkey to this day.
 Like modern women, the dye was spread under and over the eyes to give them a natural look.
 The same product was used to darken eyelashes and eyebrows.
 Different colours were applied to the eyelids from green to malachite or from blue to azurite.
 Roman women preferred long eyelashes and eyebrows.

 Cosmetics were used by both rich and poor women.
 Naturally, however, richer Romans could afford a wider range of products and substances.
 The better potions did not smell; worse, the woman required the use of perfumes to camouflage an uninteresting scent.
-That is why Roman brothel was characterized by a mixture of stench made of make-up materials (used by prostitutes) and strong perfumes.
+That is why the Roman brothel was characterized by a mixture of stench made of make-up materials (used by prostitutes) and strong perfumes.
 In addition, the older the woman was, the more she tried to hide her wrinkles.
 For this purpose, she used more makeup and the client knew that he was dealing with an elderly prostitute.

-What is worth emphasizing, all antique sources that survive to our times and treat women’s beauty have been written by a masculine hand.
+What is worth emphasizing, all antique sources that survive our times and treat women’s beauty have been written by a masculine hand.
 Ovid preferred strong when other authors appreciated the light or lack of make-up.
 There is no doubt, however, that the Romans paid a lot of attention to their beauty, just as modern women do.
 Naturally, the canons of beauty were different.

 Which silhouettes were considered beautiful in ancient Rome?
-We can assess on the basis of preserved sculptures, paintings, mosaics.
-The beautiful woman was short, slim, but with a strong physique, narrow shoulders, pronounced hips, wide thighs and small breasts.
-The face, in turn, should have large eyes, a sharp nose, medium lips and ears, oval cheeks and chin.
+We can assess on the basis of preserved sculptures, paintings, and mosaics.
+The beautiful woman was short and slim, but with a strong physique, narrow shoulders, pronounced hips, wide thighs and small breasts.
+The face, in turn, should have large eyes, a sharp nose, medium lips and ears, oval cheeks and a chin.